gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-4-0-0.rst

 If you use the Screen API, then the ``CameraActivity`` returns an additional extra in the ``CameraActivity.EXTRA_OUT_COMPOUND_EXTRACTIONS`` containing a map of compound extraction labels as keys and the compound extractions as values.
-Currently the only compound extraction returned are the line items which have the ``lineItems`` label.
+Currently the only compound extractions returned are the line items which have the ``lineItems`` label.

 If you use the Component API, then you need to use the new signature of the ``AnalysisFragmentListener.onExtractionsAvailable()`` which now also returns the map of compound extractions.
 This map is identical to the one the CameraActivity returns in the Screen API.